MicrosoftDocs/customer-insights/ci-docs/consent-management/set-consent-rules.md

 Define how customer data is used based on a customer's consent preferences.
 You can choose to include or exclude customer data from business activities that involve usage of customer data.
 For example, you can exclude customers from your product announcements if they haven't given consent for marketing emails.

-## Start the consent rules process
+## Start the consent rules setup process

 First, [import consent data](import-consent-data.md) before your configure consent rules.